• Skip to primary navigation

 (Applause ends)

 Chris Anderson: Greg.
 Wow.
-I mean … I suspect that within every out here there’s a feeling of reeling.
-Like, I suspect that a very large of people viewing this, you look at that and think, “Oh my goodness, pretty much every single thing about the way I work, I need rethink.”
+I mean … I suspect that within every mind here there’s a feeling of reeling.
+Like, I suspect a very large number of people viewing this, you look that and you think, “Oh my goodness, pretty much every single about the way I work, I need to rethink.”
 Like, there’s just new possibilities there.
-Am I right?
-Who thinks that they’re to rethink the way that we do things?
-Yeah, I mean, it’s amazing, it’s also really scary.
-So let’s talk, Greg, let’s talk.
+I right?
+Who thinks that they’re having to rethink the way we do things?
+Yeah, I mean, it’s amazing, but it’s also really scary. let’s talk, Greg, let’s talk.

-I mean, I my first question actually is just how the hell have done this?
+I mean, I guess my first question is just how the hell have you done this?

 (Laughter)

-OpenAI has a few hundred employees.
-Google has thousands of working on artificial intelligence.
-Why is it you who’s up with this technology that shocked the world?
+OpenAI has a few hundred employees. has thousands of employees working on artificial intelligence.
+Why is it you who’s come up with this that shocked the world?

-Greg Brockman: mean, the truth is, we’re all building on shoulders of giants, right, there’s no question.
-If look at the compute progress, the algorithmic progress, the data progress, of those are really industry-wide.
-But I think within OpenAI, we made a lot of deliberate choices from the early days.
-And the first one was just to confront as it lays.
-And that we just thought really hard about like: What is going to take to make progress here?
-We tried a lot of things didn’t work, so you only see the things that did.
-I think that the most important thing has been to teams of people who are very different from each other work together harmoniously.
+Greg Brockman: I mean, the truth is, we’re building on shoulders of giants, right, there’s no question.
+If you look at the compute progress, the progress, the data progress, all of those are really industry-wide.
+I think within OpenAI, we made a lot of deliberate choices from the early days.
+And the first was just to confront reality as it lays.
+And that we just thought really hard about like: is it going to take to make progress here?
+We tried a lot of that didn’t work, so you only see the things that did.
+I think that the most important thing has been to get of people who are very different from each other to work harmoniously.

-CA: Can we have the water, the way, just brought here?
-I think we’re going to it, it’s a dry-mouth topic.
-But isn’t there something also just the fact that you saw something in these language models meant that if you continue to invest in them and grow them, something at some point might emerge?
+CA: Can we have the water, by the way, brought here?
+I think we’re going to need it, it’s a dry-mouth topic. isn’t there something also just about the fact that you something in these language models that meant that if you continue to invest in them and them, that something at some point might emerge?

 GB: Yes.
-And I think that, I mean, honestly, think the story there is pretty illustrative, right?
-I think that high level, learning, like we always knew that was what we wanted to be, was a deep lab, and exactly how to do it?
-I think that the early days, we didn’t know.
-We tried a lot things, and one person was working on training a model to the next character in Amazon reviews, and he got result where — this is a syntactic process, you expect, you know, the model predict where the commas go, where the nouns and are.
-But he actually got a state-of-the-art sentiment analysis classifier out it.
-This model could tell you if a review was positive or negative.
-I mean, we are just like, come on, anyone can do that. this was the first time that you saw this emergence, this sort of semantics that from this underlying syntactic process.
-And there we knew, you’ve got to scale thing, you’ve got to see where it goes.
+I think that, I mean, honestly, I think the story is pretty illustrative, right?
+I think that high level, deep learning, like always knew that was what we wanted to be, was a learning lab, and exactly how to do it?
+I that in the early days, we didn’t know.
+We tried a lot of things, one person was working on training a model to predict the next in Amazon reviews, and he got a result where — this is syntactic process, you expect, you know, the model will where the commas go, where the nouns and verbs are.
+But he got a state-of-the-art sentiment analysis classifier out of it.
+This model could tell you a review was positive or negative.
+I mean, today we are like, come on, anyone can do that.
+But this was the time that you saw this emergence, this sort of semantics that emerged from underlying syntactic process.
+And there we knew, you’ve got to this thing, you’ve got to see where it goes.

-CA: I think this helps explain the riddle that baffles everyone looking at this, because these are described as prediction machines.
-And yet, what we’re seeing of them feels … it just feels impossible that that come from a prediction machine.
-Just the stuff you showed us now.
-And the key idea of emergence is that when get more of a thing, suddenly different things emerge. happens all the time, ant colonies, single ants run around, when you bring enough of them together, get these ant colonies that show completely emergent, different behavior.
-Or a city where a few houses together, it’s houses together.
-But as you grow the number of houses, things emerge, like suburbs cultural centers and traffic jams.
-Give me one moment for you when you saw just something pop that blew your mind that you just did not see coming.
+CA: So think this helps explain the riddle that baffles everyone at this, because these things are described as prediction machines.
+And yet, what we’re seeing of them feels … it just feels impossible that could come from a prediction machine.
+Just the stuff showed us just now.
+And the key idea of emergence is that you get more of a thing, suddenly different things emerge.
+It happens all the time, colonies, single ants run around, when you bring enough of together, you get these ant colonies that show completely emergent, different behavior.
+Or a city a few houses together, it’s just houses together.
+But as you grow the number houses, things emerge, like suburbs and cultural centers and traffic jams.
+Give me moment for you when you saw just something pop that just blew your mind you just did not see coming.

-GB: Yeah, well, you can try this in ChatGPT, if you add 40-digit numbers —
+GB: Yeah, well, so you can try this ChatGPT, if you add 40-digit numbers —

 CA: 40-digit?

-GB: 40-digit numbers, model will do it, which means it’s really learned an internal circuit for how do it.
-And the really interesting thing is actually, you have it add like a 40-digit number plus a 35-digit number, it’ll often it wrong.
-And so you can see that it’s really the process, but it hasn’t fully generalized, right?
-It’s you can’t memorize the 40-digit addition table, that’s more than there are in the universe.
-So it had to have learned something general, but that it hasn’t fully yet learned that, Oh, I can sort of this to adding arbitrary numbers of arbitrary lengths.
+GB: 40-digit numbers, the model do it, which means it’s really learned an internal circuit for how to it.
+And the really interesting thing is actually, if you it add like a 40-digit number plus a 35-digit number, it’ll get it wrong.
+And so you can see that it’s learning the process, but it hasn’t fully generalized, right?
+It’s like you can’t memorize the 40-digit addition table, that’s atoms than there are in the universe.
+So it had to have something general, but that it hasn’t really fully yet learned that, Oh, can sort of generalize this to adding arbitrary numbers of arbitrary lengths.

-CA: So what’s happened is that you’ve allowed it to scale up and look at incredible number of pieces of text.
-And it is learning that you didn’t know that it was going to capable of learning.
+CA: what’s happened here is that you’ve allowed it to scale up and look at an number of pieces of text.
+And it is learning things that you didn’t know that it was to be capable of learning.

 GB Well, yeah, and it’s more nuanced, too.
-So one science that we’re to really get good at is predicting some of these emergent capabilities.
-And do that actually, one of the things I think is very undersung in this field is of engineering quality.
-Like, we had to rebuild our entire stack.
-When you think building a rocket, every tolerance has to be incredibly tiny.
-Same is true machine learning.
-You have to get every single piece the stack engineered properly, and then you can start these predictions.
-There are all these incredibly smooth scaling curves.
-They you something deeply fundamental about intelligence.
-If you look at our GPT-4 blog post, you see all of these curves in there.
-And now we’re starting to be to predict.
-So we were able to predict, for example, the performance on problems.
-We basically look at some models that are 10,000 times 1,000 times smaller.
-And so there’s something about this that is actually scaling, even though it’s still early days.
+So science that we’re starting to really get good at is predicting of these emergent capabilities.
+And to do that actually, of the things I think is very undersung in field is sort of engineering quality.
+Like, we had rebuild our entire stack.
+When you think about building a rocket, every has to be incredibly tiny.
+Same is true in learning.
+You have to get every single piece of stack engineered properly, and then you can start doing these predictions.
+There are these incredibly smooth scaling curves.
+They tell you something deeply about intelligence.
+If you look at our GPT-4 blog post, you can see all of curves in there.
+And now we’re starting to be able to predict.
+So we were able predict, for example, the performance on coding problems.
+We look at some models that are 10,000 times or 1,000 times smaller.
+And so there’s something about that is actually smooth scaling, even though it’s still early days.

-CA: So here is, one of big fears then, that arises from this.
-If it’s fundamental what’s happening here, that as you scale up, things emerge you can maybe predict in some level of confidence, but it’s capable surprising you.
-Why isn’t there just a huge risk something truly terrible emerging?
+CA: So here is, one of the fears then, that arises from this.
+If it’s fundamental what’s happening here, that as you scale up, things emerge you can maybe predict in some level of confidence, it’s capable of surprising you.
+Why isn’t there just a risk of something truly terrible emerging?

 GB: Well, I think all these are questions of degree and scale and timing.
-And I think one thing people miss, too, sort of the integration with the world is also incredibly emergent, sort of, very powerful thing too.
-And that’s one of the reasons that we think it’s so to deploy incrementally.
-And so I think that what we kind of see right now, if look at this talk, a lot of what I on is providing really high-quality feedback.
-Today, the tasks that we do, you inspect them, right?
-It’s very easy to look at that problem and be like, no, no, no, machine, seven was correct answer.
+And I think one thing people miss, too, is of the integration with the world is also this incredibly emergent, sort of, very powerful thing too.
+And that’s one of the reasons that we think it’s so important to deploy incrementally.
+And so think that what we kind of see right now, if look at this talk, a lot of what I focus on is providing high-quality feedback.
+Today, the tasks that we do, you can inspect them, right?
+It’s very easy to at that math problem and be like, no, no, no, machine, seven the correct answer.
 But even summarizing a book, like, that’s hard thing to supervise.
-Like, how do you know if this book summary is good?
-You have to read the whole book.
+Like, how do you know this book summary is any good?
+You have to read whole book.
 No one wants to do that.

-(Laughter) so I think that the important thing will be that we take this step step.
-And that we say, OK, as we move on book summaries, we have to supervise this task properly.
-We have to up a track record with these machines that they’re to actually carry out our intent.
-And I think we’re to have to produce even better, more efficient, more ways of scaling this, sort of like making the machine be with you.
+(Laughter) so I think that the important thing will be that we take this by step.
+And that we say, OK, as we move to book summaries, we have to supervise this task properly.
+We have build up a track record with these machines that they’re able actually carry out our intent.
+And I think we’re to have to produce even better, more efficient, more reliable of scaling this, sort of like making the machine be with you.

-CA: So we’re going to hear later in session, there are critics who say that, you know, there’s no real understanding inside, system is going to always — we’re never going to know that it’s generating errors, that it doesn’t have common sense and so forth.
-Is your belief, Greg, that it is true at any one moment, but that expansion of the scale and the human feedback that you talked about is going to take it on that journey of actually getting to like truth and wisdom and so forth, with a high of confidence.
+CA: So we’re going to hear later in this session, there are critics say that, you know, there’s no real understanding inside, the system is going to always — we’re going to know that it’s not generating errors, that doesn’t have common sense and so forth.
+Is it your belief, Greg, that it is true any one moment, but that the expansion of the scale and human feedback that you talked about is basically going to take it that journey of actually getting to things like truth and wisdom and so forth, with a high of confidence.
 Can you be sure of that?

-GB: Yeah, well, I think the OpenAI, I mean, the short answer is yes, believe that is where we’re headed.
-And I think that the OpenAI approach has always been just like, let reality hit you in the face, right?
-It’s this field is the field of broken promises, of all experts saying X is going to happen, Y is how works.
-People have been saying neural nets aren’t going to for 70 years.
+GB: Yeah, well, I that the OpenAI, I mean, the short answer is yes, I believe that is we’re headed.
+And I think that the OpenAI approach here has always been like, let reality hit you in the face, right?
+It’s like this field is the field broken promises, of all these experts saying X is going happen, Y is how it works.
+People have been saying neural nets aren’t going to work 70 years.
 They haven’t been right yet.
-They be right maybe 70 years plus one or something like that is what you need.
-I think that our approach has always been, you’ve got push to the limits of this technology to really see it in action, that tells you then, oh, here’s how we can on to a new paradigm.
+They might be right maybe 70 plus one or something like that is what you need.
+But I think that our approach always been, you’ve got to push to the limits of this technology really see it in action, because that tells you then, oh, here’s how we can on to a new paradigm.
 And we just haven’t exhausted the fruit here.

-CA: I mean, it’s a controversial stance you’ve taken, that the right way do this is to put it out there in and then harness all this, you know, instead of just team giving feedback, the world is now giving feedback. … If, you know, bad things are going to emerge, is out there.
-So, you know, the original story that I heard on OpenAI when were founded as a nonprofit, well you were there as great sort of check on the big companies doing their unknown, possibly evil with AI.
-And you were going to build models that sort of, you know, somehow them accountable and was capable of slowing the field down, if need be.
-Or at that’s kind of what I heard.
-And yet, what’s happened, arguably, the opposite.
-That your release of GPT, especially ChatGPT, such shockwaves through the tech world that now Google and Meta so forth are all scrambling to catch up.
-And of their criticisms have been, you are forcing us put this out here without proper guardrails or we die.
-You know, how do you, like, the case that what you have done is responsible here and reckless.
+CA: I mean, it’s quite controversial stance you’ve taken, that the right way to this is to put it out there in public and then harness this, you know, instead of just your team giving feedback, the is now giving feedback.
+But … If, you know, bad are going to emerge, it is out there.
+So, you know, the original story that I on OpenAI when you were founded as a nonprofit, well you were there as great sort of check on the big companies doing unknown, possibly evil thing with AI.
+And you were to build models that sort of, you know, somehow held accountable and was capable of slowing the field down, if be.
+Or at least that’s kind of what I heard.
+And yet, what’s happened, arguably, is the opposite.
+That release of GPT, especially ChatGPT, sent such shockwaves through tech world that now Google and Meta and so forth are all to catch up.
+And some of their criticisms have been, you forcing us to put this out here without proper guardrails or die.
+You know, how do you, like, make the case that what you have done is responsible and not reckless.

-GB: Yeah, we think about these questions all the time.
+GB: Yeah, we think about these questions the time.
 Like, seriously all the time.
-And don’t think we’re always going to get it right.
-But one thing I has been incredibly important, from the very beginning, when we thinking about how to build artificial general intelligence, actually have it benefit all of humanity, like, how are supposed to do that, right?
-And that default plan of being, well, you in secret, you get this super powerful thing, and you figure out the safety of it and then push “go,” and you hope you got it right.
-I don’t know how execute that plan.
+And I don’t think we’re always going get it right.
+But one thing I think has been important, from the very beginning, when we were thinking about how to artificial general intelligence, actually have it benefit all of humanity, like, how you supposed to do that, right?
+And that default of being, well, you build in secret, you get super powerful thing, and then you figure out the safety of it and then you “go,” and you hope you got it right.
+I don’t know to execute that plan.
 Maybe someone else does.
-But for me, that was always terrifying, it didn’t right.
-And so I think that this alternative approach is the other path that I see, which is that you do let reality hit you the face.
-And I think you do give people time to input.
-You do have, before these machines are perfect, before are super powerful, that you actually have the ability to see them action.
-And we’ve seen it from GPT-3, right?
-GPT-3, we were afraid that the number one thing people were going do with it was generate misinformation, try to tip elections.
-Instead, number one thing was generating Viagra spam.
+But for me, that was terrifying, it didn’t feel right.
+And so I think that this alternative approach is the only other path I see, which is that you do let reality you in the face.
+And I think you do give people time to give input. do have, before these machines are perfect, before they are super powerful, that you actually the ability to see them in action.
+And we’ve seen it GPT-3, right?
+GPT-3, we really were afraid that the number one thing people going to do with it was generate misinformation, try to elections.
+Instead, the number one thing was generating Viagra spam.

 (Laughter)

-CA: So Viagra spam bad, but there are things that are much worse.
+CA: Viagra spam is bad, but there are things that much worse.
 Here’s a thought experiment for you.
-Suppose you’re sitting in room, there’s a box on the table.
-You believe that in that box is that, there’s a very strong chance it’s something absolutely glorious that’s going give beautiful gifts to your family and to everyone.
-But there’s actually also a percent thing in the small print there that says: “Pandora.”
-And there’s a chance that actually could unleash unimaginable evils on the world.
-Do you open box?
+Suppose you’re in a room, there’s a box on the table. believe that in that box is something that, there’s a very strong chance it’s something glorious that’s going to give beautiful gifts to your family and to everyone.
+But there’s also a one percent thing in the small print that says: “Pandora.”
+And there’s a chance that this actually could unimaginable evils on the world.
+Do you open that box?

 GB: Well, so, absolutely not.
-I think you don’t do it way.
-And honestly, like, I’ll tell you a story that I haven’t actually told before, which is that after we started OpenAI, I remember I was in Puerto Rico an AI conference.
-I’m sitting in the hotel room just looking out this wonderful water, all these people having a good time.
+I think you don’t do that way.
+And honestly, like, I’ll tell you a story that I haven’t actually before, which is that shortly after we started OpenAI, remember I was in Puerto Rico for an AI conference.
+I’m sitting in hotel room just looking out over this wonderful water, all these people a good time.
 And you think about it for a moment, you could choose for basically that Pandora’s box to be five years away or 500 away, which would you pick, right?
-On the one you’re like, well, maybe for you personally, it’s better have it be five years away.
-But if it to be 500 years away and people get more to get it right, which do you pick?
-And you know, I just really felt in the moment.
-I was like, of course you do the 500 years.
-My brother was in the at the time and like, he puts his life on the line in a more real way than any of us typing things in computers and this technology at the time.
-And so, yeah, I’m really sold the you’ve got to approach this right.
-But I don’t think that’s quite playing field as it truly lies.
-Like, if you look at the history of computing, I really mean it when I say this is an industry-wide or even just almost like a human-development- of-technology-wide shift.
-And the that you sort of, don’t put together the pieces that are there, right, we’re making faster computers, we’re still improving the algorithms, all of these things, they are happening. if you don’t put them together, you get an overhang, which that if someone does, or the moment that someone manage to connect to the circuit, then you suddenly have very powerful thing, no one’s had any time to adjust, who knows what kind of safety precautions you get. so I think that one thing I take away is like, even think about development of other sort of technologies, think about nuclear weapons, people talk about being like a to one, sort of, change in what humans could do.
-But I actually think that if look at capability, it’s been quite smooth over time.
-And the history, I think, of every technology we’ve developed has been, you’ve to do it incrementally and you’ve got to figure out how to manage it each moment that you’re increasing it.
+On the one you’re like, well, maybe for you personally, it’s better to have be five years away.
+But if it gets to 500 years away and people get more time to get it right, which do pick?
+And you know, I just really felt it the moment.
+I was like, of course you do 500 years.
+My brother was in the military at the time and like, puts his life on the line in a much more real than any of us typing things in computers and developing technology at the time.
+And so, yeah, I’m really on the you’ve got to approach this right.
+But I don’t that’s quite playing the field as it truly lies.
+Like, if you look at the whole of computing, I really mean it when I say that this is an industry-wide even just almost like a human-development- of-technology-wide shift.
+And the more that sort of, don’t put together the pieces that are there, right, we’re still making faster computers, we’re still the algorithms, all of these things, they are happening.
+And if you don’t put them together, get an overhang, which means that if someone does, or the moment someone does manage to connect to the circuit, then you have this very powerful thing, no one’s had any time to adjust, who knows what kind of precautions you get.
+And so I think that one thing take away is like, even you think about development other sort of technologies, think about nuclear weapons, people talk being like a zero to one, sort of, change what humans could do.
+But I actually think that if you look at capability, it’s quite smooth over time.
+And so the history, I think, of every we’ve developed has been, you’ve got to do it incrementally and you’ve got figure out how to manage it for each moment you’re increasing it.

-CA: So what I’m is that you … the model you want us to have is that have birthed this extraordinary child that may have superpowers that take humanity to a whole new place.
-It our collective responsibility to provide the guardrails for this child collectively teach it to be wise and not to tear us all down.
-Is basically the model?
+CA: So what I’m hearing is you … the model you want us to have is we have birthed this extraordinary child that may have that take humanity to a whole new place.
+It our collective responsibility to provide the guardrails for this child collectively teach it to be wise and not to us all down.
+Is that basically the model?

-GB: I think it’s true.
-And I think it’s also important to this may shift, right?
+GB: I it’s true.
+And I think it’s also important to say this shift, right?
 We’ve got to take each step as we encounter it.
-And I it’s incredibly important today that we all do get literate in this technology, out how to provide the feedback, decide what we want from it. my hope is that that will continue to be the best path, but it’s so good we’re having this debate because we wouldn’t otherwise if it weren’t there.
+And think it’s incredibly important today that we all do get in this technology, figure out how to provide the feedback, decide what we want from it. my hope is that that will continue to be the best path, but it’s so good we’re having this debate because we wouldn’t otherwise if it weren’t out there.

-CA: Greg Brockman, thank you so much for coming to TED and our minds.
+CA: Greg Brockman, thank you so much coming to TED and blowing our minds.

 (Applause)